The Gettysburg Address–151 Years Ago Today

 making sense of the news one week at a time

-FiveThirtyEight, Nate Silver’s newly launched website at ESPN, uses statistical analysis — hard numbers — to tell compelling stories about politics, science, economics, lifestyle, and sports.
+Nate Silver’s FiveThirtyEight uses statistical analysis — hard numbers — to tell compelling stories about politics, sports, science, economics and lifestyle.

 Historian Jarret Ruminski explains how history, politics, and culture collide to blow your mind.

 A blog about American History, and the development of a great Nation

 We continue a great tradition of voices speaking out

 An American Tradition from the Civil War to the Present

 African Americans in the 19th Century: Slavery, Resistance, Abolition, the Civil War, Emancipation, Reconstruction, and the Nadir